institutedata/capstone-rodasamortin/README-AnimeBasket.md

 *** Books ***
 Soft skills to become a great colleague and user advocate.

-1. The Pragmatic Programmer by David Thomas
+1. The Pragmatic Programmer by David Thomas, Andrew Hunt
-2. The Design of Everyday Things by Andrew Hunt
+2. The Design of Everyday Things by Don Norman